Between glaciers and geysers -

 Afsakið, ég tala ekki íslensku.
 (Excuse me, I don't speak Icelandic.)
 Therefore I continue to write this lines into English.
 Amateur radio operators always ask: Where do we go next?
 Since I have for some time a special destination as favorite, I fulfilled myself in the summer a dream: Iceland - the country of the glaciers and geysers.
 But it had to offer still more!

 As always I will go crosswise through the country.
-This time with the Icelandic travel enterprise Guðmundur Jónasson Travel, which undertakes routes in Iceland for more than 60 years.
+This time with the Icelandic travel enterprise Guðmundur Jónasson Travel, which undertakes routes in Iceland for 77 years.
 Even the space travel authority NASA and Sir Edmund Hillary selected a guidance in Iceland by their - no bad quality certifications as I find.

 Photo: Our cross-country bus with the kitchen car during crossing a river